AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/customize-workflows.md

 Workflows enable you to automate Adobe Experience Manager \(AEM\) activities.
 A workflow consists of a series of steps that are executed in a specific order.
 You can define a distinct activity to execute on each step.
 For example, you can send an email notification to all reviewers in a group when a topic review is created.
 Or, send a notification to the publisher when an output generation task completes.

-For more information about workflows in AEM (Cloud Service setup), view
+For more information about workflows in AEM, view

 |Cloud Service|On-Premise|
 |-------------|------------|